mayanksri02/audiocare/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+The main modelling is done in Tech-Troopers-AudioCare.ipynb file.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh